kunle12/lurawi/README.md

 *   **Cloud-Ready Deployment:** Easily deploy workflows as Docker containers in environments like AWS.
 *   **Lurawi-in-a-Box:** A self-contained Docker image providing a fully functional Lurawi system for local execution, requiring only Docker Desktop.

-The following sections provide detailed instructions on how to experiment with Lurawi using the pre-built Docker image.
+The following sections provide detailed instructions on how to experiment with Lurawi using the prebuilt Docker image.

 ## Quick Start